chapter eleven

 This chapter covers

-• Creating a Cosmos DB account, database and collection
+• Creating an Azure Cosmos DB account, database, and collection

-• Data modelling and partitioning to optimize Cosmos DB
+• Data modeling and partitioning to optimize Cosmos DB

 • Consistency models and concurrency control